gjabel/personal-site/content/post/global-migrant-stocks/index.md

 ---
-title: "Animated chord diagrams for global migrant populations"
+title: "Global migrant population visualized using animated chord diagrams"
 # subtitle: Learn how to build animated chord diagrams in R
 # summary: 👋 We know that first impressions are important
 date: '2020-06-20'